 • Strengthening K-12 and community college systems alignment to promote dual enrollment, teacher and faculty preparation, and teacher credentialing.

-The State plan was designed as a call to action with the goal of ensuring that the K14 systems jointly implement this work.
+The State plan was designed as a call to action with the goal of ensuring that the K-14 systems jointly implement this work.
 Key elements of the regional implementation strategy include:

 • Creating resources and tools to support implementation